Osinbajo: African Cross-border Trade Worth $93bn

-Vice President Yemi Osinbajo on Thursday declared that the African Cross-border Informal Trade is estimated to be worth $93 billion.
+The Vice President, Prof. Yemi Osinbajo yesterday estimated that the African cross-border informal trade is worth $93 billion.

-This revelation is coming just as the Vice President begins a four-day official visit to Arusha, Tanzania Thursday (today).
+This is just as the vice president begins a four-day official visit to Arusha, Tanzania today.

 This, according to him, “will go a long way in creating the desired continental payments system and also in facilitating cross-border informal trade which is estimated to be about $93 billion per annum.”

-The Vice President, according to a release by his spokesman, Laolu Akande, also declared that the African Continental Free Trade Area (AfCFTA) offers limitless opportunities for the industrialization of Africa, urging authorities to take the right actions to actualize them.
+The Vice President, according to a statement by his spokesman, Laolu Akande, also declared that the African Continental Free Trade Area (AfCFTA) offers limitless opportunities for the industrialisation of Africa, urging authorities to take the right actions to actualise them.

 He stated that such actions include the protection of local industries and improving value chains.